MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/overview.md

 You can access the templates on AppSource at: <https://aka.ms/AccessOnboardingBuddyTemplate>

-## Employee Experience base solution technical components
+## Employee Experience base solution components

-The *Employee Experience Base* solution contains various technical components that allow an admin to set up and manage the language preferences.
+The *Employee Experience Base* solution contains various components that allow an admin to set up and manage the language preferences.

-- **One model-driven app**: The *Employee Experience Localization Admin* app allows you to see and edit localized string values as an admin.
+- **One model-driven app**: **Employee Experience Localization Admin** - Allows you to see and edit localized string values as an admin.
-- **One table**: The *Employee Experience Localization* table records the app string replacements for every localized version of the app.
+- **One table**: **Employee Experience Localization** - Records the app string replacements for every localized version of the app.
 - **Two security roles**:
-  - The *Employee Experience Localization Reader* provides read access to the table.
+  - **Employee Experience Localization Reader** - Provides read access to the table.
-  - The *Employee Experience Localizer* provides *create*, *read*, *update*, and *delete* access to the table.
+  - **Employee Experience Localizer** - Provides *create*, *read*, *update*, and *delete* access to the table.
-- **One Choice**: The *ISO Employee Experience Language Code* stores the abbreviation for available language codes.
+- **One Choice**: **ISO Employee Experience Language Code** - Stores the abbreviation for available language codes.

-## Onboarding Buddy solution primary technical components
+## Onboarding Buddy solution components

 The *Onboarding Buddy* solution is composed of two apps, three tables, two security roles, four Power Automate flows, and four connections references for an admin to configure.

-- **One canvas app**: **Onboarding Buddy** - The app is designed for the employees (Buddies) and managers to use.
-Onboarder information is added to the app.
+- **One canvas app**: **Onboarding Buddy** - The app designed for the employees (Buddies) and managers to use.
+Onboarder information is added to the app for matching.
-- **One model-driven app**: **Onboarding Buddy Admin** - The app allows Power Platform and program administrators to configure the program and view the status of all Onboarders and Buddies.
+- **One model-driven app**: **Onboarding Buddy Admin** - The app that allows Power Platform and program administrators to configure the program, manage, and view the status of all Onboarders and Buddies.
 In addition, with the required security role, administrators can also localize application strings.
 - **Three tables**:
   - **Buddy List** - Stores information and status about Buddies.
   - **Onboarders** - Stores information and status about people onboarding to the organization.